turingschool/curriculum/source/projects/traffic_spy_2.md

 ### Iteration 1

+Now that we have our basic database design in place, we can see that it isn't quite normalized.
+Our ```PayloadRequest``` violates normal form.
+Extract the data necessary to normalize the database so far.

+### Iteration 2

 Now that we've set up a basic app that can store data from a client, let's expand the features so we can accept PayloadRequests from multiple clients.

 We already have a ```PayloadRequest``` model and database table, and we know that a PayloadRequest will belong to a Client, and a Client will have many PayloadRequests.
 That means we need to figure out a way to store ```Client``` data and somehow relate that to our ```PayloadRequest``` data.